 If you intend to implement geo-blocking, you should also list out the banned locations where parties cannot use the software.

 User Obligations and Prohibited Use

-This part of a SaaS agreement should outline the methods of payment accepted for the subscription, and that payment must be made in full for continued use of the software.
-If the payment fails for whatever reason, there should be within the agreement, notification methods in place to rectify the issue.
+This part of a SaaS agreement should outline the methods of payment you accept for the subscription and that payment must be made in full for continued use of the software.
+If the payment fails for whatever reason, the agreement should specify the notification methods in place to rectify the issue.

 Data Collection and Personal Information

 - whether you will pass information on to third parties for marketing purposes.

 Licensing is the central component of intellectual property rights in a SaaS agreement.
 This is because the end user must be issued with a license that specifies how content is to be used during their software subscription period.
 This license should be revocable in the event a customer decides to cancel their subscription or upon its expiry.

 Lastly, ensure you include a clause allowing you to collect and back up data to ensure you can adequately provide the service.
 Furthermore, ensure users are aware of their responsibility to protect the intellectual property rights and data associated with any content created through the software.

 Termination of a SaaS Agreement